Mawayana language: Morphosyntax

 Mawayana has a polysynthetic morphology, mainly head-marking and with suffixes, although there are pronominal prefixes.
 The verbal arguments are indexed on the verb through subject suffixes on intransitive verbs, while agent prefixes and object suffixes on transitive verbs.

+Verb roots

+Verbal roots in Mawayana may be composed of at least one consonant (m- 'say', ch- 'do'), and the root must end in a consonant.